bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:10:10

 No, doesn't it?
-I could swear it needed a soft fork for something on it, But maybe I'm wrong.
+I could swear it needed a soft fork for something on it, but maybe I'm wrong.

 Speaker 1: 01:10:16

-I sure hope it
+I sure hope it does.

 Speaker 4: 01:10:16

-does.
+.
 It's just P2P, so it should be fine.

 Speaker 0: 01:10:19

-OK, it's just a P2P part?
+Okay, it's just a P2P part?

 Speaker 1: 01:10:20